What’s the difference between a root and spike?

 The big question is it a SPIKE or is it a ROOT?

-You should expect to see these little “mittens” on your orchid by Thanksgiving.
+You typically expect to see these little “mittens” on your orchid by late November.
 Spikes emerge from the same area of the plant as some ariel roots which is why it easy to confuse them (see my post on aerial roots).
 In the picture below you can see both a root and a spike.
 Can you tell the difference?
 The spike is bright green, aiming upwards and has that classic ” mitten” shape…it’s in the middle.
 The root is growing lower and is smaller and has a dusty green/white color.

 Here is another example…In this picture the spike is again bright green, growing up and has the mitten shape.
 While the roots, below it, are again a dusty green/white color.